 C-704-4: Required Review before Purchase

-The DME that requires review by the State Office program specialist for rehabilitation technology and VR Manager approval is required for DME with a service authorization over $5,000.
+DME with a service authorization over $5,000 requires review by the State Office program specialist for rehabilitation technology.

 The VR counselor utilizes the assistive technology specialist (ATS).
 The ATS:

 prepares a packet using the DME coversheet, follows the instructions, and attaches all required information;